Chemistry, B.S.

 1. Graduates will be able to demonstrate a foundational understanding of inorganic, physical and biochemistry and advanced knowledge in organic and analytical chemistry.

-2. Graduates will be able to demonstrate proficiency of basic (general, physical, inorganic) and advanced (organic and analytical) laboratory techniques and conduct laboratory experiments safely.
+2. Graduates will be able to demonstrate proficiency in basic (general, physical, inorganic) and advanced (organic and analytical) laboratory techniques and conduct laboratory experiments safely.

 3. Graduates will be able to collect, interpret and analyze quantitative data.